jaypyles/Scraperr/README.md

   - `deploy_path`: Path where to clone the repo to on the server
   - `deploy_command`: `Make` command to run to deploy on the server

+- Add your domain in HOSTNAME_PROD in the `Makefile`

 ## Deployment

 ### Local Deployment